 - Quantify the benefit of using stochastic programming in a particular decision making problem

-Recommended but not required: Applied Operations Research and/or Operations Research 2 (OR2)
+Recommended but not required: Applied Operations Research.

 Academic qualifications equivalent to a BSc degree is recommended.